 1.Pronounced like the physical form of U.S. currency, Cache is a high-speed access area that can be either a reserved section of main memory or storage device.
 The two main cache types are memory cache and disk cache.
 Memory cache is a portion on memory of high-speed static RAM (SRAM) and is effective because most programs access the same data or instructions over and over.
 By keeping as much of this information as possible in SRAM, the computer avoids accessing the slower DRAM.
-Most computers, today, come with L3 cache or L2 cache, while older computers included only L1 cache.
+Today, most computers come with L3 cache or L2 cache, while older computers included only L1 cache.

 2. Like memory caching, disk caching is used to access commonly accessed data.
 However, instead of using high-speed SRAM, a disk cache uses conventional main memory.
 The most recently accessed data from a disk is stored in a memory buffer.
 When a program needs to access data from the disk, it first checks the disk cache to see if the data is there.
 Disk caching can dramatically improve the performance of applications because accessing a byte of data in RAM can be thousands of times faster than accessing a byte on a hard drive.